create-yumshan/BikeProject/README.md

 # Cyclistic:Fictional Bike-Share Company
 **Google Data Analytics Case Study**
 ## About the fictional company
    In 2016, Cyclistic launched a successful bike-share program.
 Since then, the program has grown.
 They have bicycles that are geotracked and locked into a network of stations across Chicago.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes and about 8% of riders use the assistive options.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.
 Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.
-Which leads to the different pricing plans that are offered:
+This leads to the different pricing plans that are offered:
 *    single-ride passes,
 *    full one-day passes, and
 *    annual memberships.

    Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

 ##  Problem at Hand
    Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Lily Moreno, director of marketing, believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a solid opportunity to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.
 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the team needs to better understand how annual members and casual riders differ.

    The question being investigated for this case study is: **"How do annual members and casual riders use Cyclistic bikes differently?"**

 Deliverables will include the following:
 1. A description of all data sources used